The second “generation of Enicar Sherpa Graph’s appeard in winter 1961. The main change was a second dial color and new hands.

 The inner tachy scale of the MK Ib is just found in white color but with at least three letterings: 1.)
 “Tachymetre Base 1000” ; 2.).
 No Tachy, No base; 3.)
 Tachymetre 300

 The MK 1b introduced two new colors.
 Besides the known reverse panda dial, there was also a complete white dial available and a grey dial with white subs (the famous “Jim Clark” version).
 The Enicar logo is still the big and old one with the letters in the middle of the saturn.
-All variations also differ in the subdials in comparison to the MK Ia, since the subdials are not rippled anymore.
+The subdials are also rippled.

 Since we are at the beginning of the 60s, the dial lume is made of radium.